 “We’ll have to see, Tim.”

 I got up, excused myself and went to my room.
 Alone, I sat in the window and looked blankly into the growing dusk.
-Thinking about all that had been said, and looking for what I had done wrong, I resigned myself to the belief that it wasn’t I who was screwing up.
+Thinking about all that had been said and looking for what I had done wrong, I resigned myself to the belief that it wasn’t I who was screwing up.
 Dad and Susan had their life together, from which I was excluded.
 I doubted they wanted to be more involved with me.
 I was just baggage from Dad’s old life.
 I sat there for over an hour, getting over feeling sorry for myself.
 It was a come down from the good spirits at the Watts’ party.
 Suddenly I wondered where Scott was.
 Maybe he had figured he should wait at Lydia’s until I let him know to come home.
 It was nine o’clock already.
 I got my bike and rode to her house.
-Leaving the bike on the side lawn next to Scott’s, I walked behind the house and approached her window.
-I expected to hear them talking, but I was stopped in my tracks by the heavy breathing and Scott’s moans.
+Leaving the bike next to Scott’s, I walked behind the house and approached her window.
+I expected to hear them talking.
+I was stopped in my tracks by the heavy breathing and Scott’s moans.
 Jesus, he was doing her.
 I stood there several minutes, thinking it was a joke they were playing knowing I had arrived.
 Finally I got up the nerve to look in the window.
 There was Scott’s little white butt going up and down with Lydia’s legs wrapped around him.
 They were fucking like rabbits.
 An emotional charge hit me in the gut.
 I walked away quickly, got on my bike, and rode around aimlessly.
 I kept saying it was normal and what did I expect.
 But my heart was in a vise.
-I should be happy for them, but I felt ready to cry.
+I should be happy for them.
+I felt ready to cry.
 I couldn’t get a grip on myself, but riding kept me from going over the edge.

 “Hey, jock-head,” a girl taunted me.